Donkeys have a really special place in my heart and life!

 I ended up with pushy, nippy donkeys that didn’t take me seriously.

-**Sometimes even my exceptionally well-trained donkey Rani will get very pushy to test me.
-They will all test but if they understand you it makes things easier when you do have to say stop!
+**Sometimes even my exceptionally well-trained donkey Rani will get pushy to test me.
+They will all test but if they understand you it makes things easier when you say stop!

 With my horses, since they move easily off pressure, I simply raise my hands when they get pushy they back off quickly.
 This didn’t work with the donkeys!
 They were more like, ‘hey remember we’re buddies now give me food!’
 The term I use is Treat Muggers!